 - Click the push notification or open the Hub app itself and find the post ready for publishing.
 Click Publish at the bottom right of the post.

-- Use the media assets that were copied to your phone storage and paste the text of your post from the clipboard.
+- Use the media assets that were copied to your phone storage and paste the text of your post or the Story URL/Swipe-Up from the clipboard.

 - Apply any other settings to your post.
 Once you're satisfied, publish the Instagram post.